huggingface/blog/audio-datasets.md

 audio datasets available to download.

 Not only this, but 🤗 Datasets comes prepared with multiple audio-specific features that make working with audio datasets easy for researchers and practitioners alike.
-In this blog, we'll demonstrate these features and showcase how 🤗 Datasets the prime place for downloading and preparing audio datasets.
+In this blog, we'll demonstrate these features, showcasing how 🤗 Datasets the prime place for downloading and preparing audio datasets.
 Carry on reading to find out how to load and prepare the most popular audio datasets in just one line of Python code.